OVERVIEW | FORMAT | TEXT | COMPLETION | REGISTRATION

 Theories provide a framework and a context for working with clients and inform our practice.
 This course will build your knowledge of the theoretical foundations of Career Development, including Maslow’s Theory of Human Motivation, Super’s Lifespan/Lifespace Model, Parson’s Trait and Factor Theory, Roe’s Personality Type Theory, Holland’s Theory of Career Choice, and Ginzberg’s Theory of Career Choice.
 You will examine issues of culture in relation to career development theory.
 By analyzing the strengths and limitations of these theories, models, and practices, you can apply them appropriately in your career interventions.

-This program blends videos, reading, quizzes, online discussions, reflection exercises, small projects, combining a flexible learning schedule in a dynamic and interactive learning environment.
+This course blends videos, reading, quizzes, online discussions, reflection exercises, small projects, combining a flexible learning schedule in a dynamic and interactive learning environment.
 The discussions and exercises in this course are designed to apply learning towards a Career Development Model so that you can work constructively with clients for individualized career plans.

-If you want to learn how to apply theory and models into practice, you are working towards your Certified Career Development Practitioner / Professional (CCDP) designation, or you would like to be granted your Certified Career Strategist (CCS) Certification in the future, you will discover that this program is designed to help you achieve your goal!
+If you want to learn how to apply theory and models into practice, you are working towards your Certified Career Development Practitioner / Professional (CCDP) designation, or you would like to be granted your Certified Career Strategist (CCS) Certification in the future, you will discover that this course is designed to help you achieve your goal!

-Join this fully-facilitated, part-time online program.
+Join this fully-facilitated, part-time online course.

 - You participate in the online class and complete daily assignments on your own schedule.